infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

   );
 ```

 Adding one more service will add a new level of nesting.
-As alternative we can
+As alternative, we can
 hide the nesting wrapping our component in new function called `withUnicorns`
-which returns an "augmented" version of the `AwesomeComponent` with the service
+which returns an augmented version of the `AwesomeComponent` with the service
 exposed

 ```jsx